NamitaMalik/E2E-testing-with-Protractor/README.md

     ```

 #####How to run test case?
-1. Start **Selenium webdriver manager** with command `webdriver-manager start`.
+To run test you will have to do the following:

+1. Go to console and run `webdriver-manager start` command to start **Selenium webdriver manager**.
 > NOTE: You don't need to install **Selenium webdriver manager** separately, Its already have installed into your system with **Protractor**.
-2. Now go to your `test` directory, and run test case with command `Protractor conf.js`.
+2. Now on the console go the `test` folder and run test case with command `Protractor conf.js`.
 > NOTE: **spec.js** file must be saved in test directory, parallel to **conf.js**.

+You will see a **Chrome** window opening up .

 That's it.
-When you will try to run the test cases, you will see your system's default browser will open, and and will closed as test case will complete.
-You will see output something like this:
+When you will try to run the test cases, you will see your system's default browser will open and your tests running on it.
+Once the tests are completed, the window will close automatically and test results will be available on console:

 ![result.png](https://raw.githubusercontent.com/NamitaMalik/E2E-testing-with-Protractor/master/images/result.png)